iver56/audiomentations/README.md

 clipping or wrap distortion, depending on what you do with the audio in a later stage.
 See also https://en.wikipedia.org/wiki/Clipping_(audio)#Digital_clipping

+## `Mp3Compression`

+Compress the audio using an MP3 encoder to lower the audio quality.
+This may help machine learning models deal with compressed, low-quality audio.

+This transform depends on either lameenc or pydub/ffmpeg.

+Note that bitrates below 32 kbps are only supported for low sample rates (up to 24000 hz).

+Note: When using the lameenc backend, the output may be slightly longer than the input due to the fact that the LAME encoder inserts some silence at the beginning of the audio.

 ## `Normalize`

 Apply a constant amount of gain, so that highest signal level present in the sound becomes